Dresovense/orange3-textable/docs/doc/widgets/text_field.rst

 Warnings
 ~~~~~~~~

-*Please type or paste some text above.*
-    The user should enter text in the field so that a segmentation can be
-    output.

 *Settings were changed, please click ‘Send’ when ready.*
   Settings and/or input have changed but the **Send automatically** checkbox
   has not been selected, so the user is prompted to click the **Send** button
   (or equivalently check the box) in order for computation and data
   emission to proceed.

+*Please type or paste some text above.*
+    The user should enter text in the field so that a segmentation can be
+    output.

 Examples
 --------

-- :doc:`Getting started: Keyboard input and segmentation display <../keyboard_input_segmentation_display>`
+- :doc:`Textable's Basics: Keyboard input and segmentation display <../keyboard_input_segmentation_display>`
 - :doc:`Cookbook: Import text from keyboard <../import_text_keyboard>`

 See also